 Our favourite things to do in Sussex

 Sussex offers so much that the historic county is actually divided in two.
-East and West Sussex were formed in 1974, with an abundance of impressive attractions dotted within both.
+East and West Sussex were formed in 1974, with an abundance of impressive attractions dotted around both.

 A former medieval kingdom, Sussex commemorates some of the most famous moments in English history to this day.
 The county’s south coast plays host to some of the most vibrant seaside towns in the UK, with our parks never far away.
 As you head down to the coast, you’ll travel through lush countryside and rolling hills that are beyond easy on the eye.
 Classy and convenient, Sussex is a haven of the staycation, and with an incredible number of things to do, it’s a place that will keep you coming back for more.